Thank you for your interest in applying to Monmouth College.

 - Ask a teacher or guidance counselor to provide one letter of recommendation (on school letterhead and from a school email domain name if at all possible).
 Letters of recommendation from EducationUSA advisors are especially welcomed.

 - Complete and sign the International Student Certification of Finances Form, and (if relevant) Sponsor’s Affidavit of Support.
 This information is exactly replicated in the I-20, so you should be exact, precisely accurate and truthful.
-Note that the US Consular Officer who interviews you may also want to see proof of your parents’ employment, how long they have worked at their place of employment and how much they earn, as well as a statement from the bank about how long your family’s checking account has existed and what the average balance in the account has been (from StudyUSA).
+Note that the US Consular Officer who interviews you may also want to see proof of your parents’ employment, how long they have worked at their place of employment and how much they earn, as well as a statement from the bank about how long your family’s checking account has existed and what the average balance in the account has been.

 - Submit proof of available funds in the form of a bank statement (s), loan award letter, private or governmental scholarship award letter.
 For each source of funds you list in the year-by-year funding-sources table in our International Student Certification of Finances Form, you should include documentation of funds in the form of a bank statement, etc.